- Eye Diseases Pictures Slideshow

 What are subconjunctival hemorrhage symptoms and signs?

 - Very rarely people experience pain when the hemorrhage begins.
 When the bleeding first occurs, one may notice a sense of fullness in the eye or under the lid.
 Mild pressure around the eye may also be experienced.
+There is no associated headache.
 As the hemorrhage resolves, some people may feel very mild irritation of the eye or merely a sense of awareness of the eye.